aitesam961/electrivity/docs/poc_demo.md

 Not neccessary but helps access the pi thorugh SSH for convenient configuration.
 Eventually, would allow for WAN connection to mobile app.

 ## Operation
+This demonstration includes a sensor server and a control server.
+The wireless communication is implemented using BLE GATT standard communication protocol.

 ### Summary